Serving all of Canada. Book a consultation with us.

 • musculoskeletal disorders.

 Generally, any type of disability that affects your ability to work may qualify you to file a disability claim.
 However, the specific requirements depend upon the details of your insurance policy.
-You can speak to a disability lawyer to review your plan and determine whether or not you quality and what amount of benefits to which you should be entitled.
+You can speak to a disability lawyer to review your plan and determine whether or not you qualify and what amount of benefits you are entitled.

-Ways to Increase Success of Your Disability Claim
+Ways To Increase the Success Of Your Disability Claim

-If you are beginning the process of filing a disability, discuss your case with a disability lawyer.
+If you are beginning the process of filing a disability claim, discuss your case with a disability lawyer.
 Your lawyer will be able to help you through the legal process and ensure your claim is handled efficiently and effectively.

 Other things you’ll want to do to increase the likelihood of getting your claim approved include the following.